By Cameron Lee

 While many nonprofits and charitable organizations attempt to cure complex problems with convoluted solutions and political processes, Millen and E2D have been making substantial strides in helping to bridge the digital divide in the Charlotte area.

-Learn more about E2D.org and check out the details on the Back To School Drive-Thru/Walk-Up Laptop Distribution on Saturday, August 15 at AvidXchange Music Factory.
+Learn more about E2D.org and check out the details on their Back To School Drive-Thru/Walk-Up Laptop Distributions.